Anobium/Great-Cow-BASIC-Demonstration-Sources/Publication Solutions/Full Circle/readme.md

-This code was first publshed in the Full Circle magazine.
+This code was first published in the Full Circle magazine.

 The author is Boris Breuer, you can visit his website https://evil-publishing.de